MycroftAI/documentation/docs/skill-development/user-interaction/conversational-context.md

 ## Using context to enable **Intents**

-To make sure certain **Intents** can't be triggered unless some previous stage in aconversation has occured.
+To make sure certain **Intents** can't be triggered unless some previous stage in a conversation has occured.
 Context can be used to create "bubbles" of available intent handlers.

 ```text
 User: Hey Mycroft, bring me some Tea